 Prognosis depends on the underlying condition.
 Most episodes resolve spontaneously, with return of vision in 2 to 3 mo.
 Most patients with a typical history of optic neuritis and no underlying systemic disease, such as a connective tissue disease, recover vision, but > 25% have a recurrence in the same eye or in the other eye.
 MRI is used to determine future risk of demyelinating disease.

 Corticosteroids are an option, especially if multiple sclerosis or neuromyelitis optica are suspected.
 Treatment with methylprednisolone (500 mg to 1000 mg IV once/day) for 3 days followed by prednisone (1 mg/kg po once/day) for 11 days may speed recovery, but ultimate vision results are no different from those with observation alone.
 IV corticosteroids have been reported to delay onset of multiple sclerosis for at least 2 yr.
 Treatment with oral prednisone alone does not improve vision outcome and may increase the rate of recurrent episodes.
 Low-vision aids (eg, magnifiers, large-print devices, talking watches) may be helpful.
 Other treatments, such as those used to treat multiple sclerosis, can be given if multiple sclerosis is suspected.

 Optic neuritis is most common among adults 20 to 40 yr.

-The most common cause is multiple sclerosis, but infections, tumors, drugs, and toxins are other possible causes.
+The most common causes are demyelinating diseases, particularly multiple sclerosis and neuromyelitis optica, but infections, tumors, drugs, and toxins are other possible causes ( 1).

 Findings include mild pain with eye movement, visual disturbances (particularly disproportionate loss of color vision), and afferent pupillary defect.